 Land Management Area Effect on Development Land Use Buffer Roads, drainage, environmental protection works permitted.
 No buildings shall be erected on this land.
 Landscaping pursuant to section 13 - Landscaping and Greening of this Plan is required.
-Strategic Access Route, Cycleway or or if on-road is to be marked in accordance with the Footpath Bathurst Community Access and Cycle Plan 2011.
+Strategic Access The access route or path, if off-road, is to be constructed, Route, Cycleway or or if on-road is to be marked in accordance with the Footpath Bathurst Community Access and Cycle Plan 2011.